About me

 Play time

-I snowshoed through a deserted Yosemite National Park in 2019.
+Snowshoeing through a deserted Yosemite National Park.

 I'm standing on the Vatnajökull glacier in Iceland.